Solvent Distillation and the Energy Recovery Process Explained

 - Volatilized solvent vapors expand into the fractionation column.

-- After the frac column comes the heat exchanger that cools off the solvent.
+- After the fractionation column comes the heat exchanger that cools off the solvent.

 - Pure solvent is cooled down through a heat exchanger and is directed to a finished product tank.